rusXL/genesis-assignment/README.md

    pnpm install
    ```

-   `pnpm` package manager is recommended since I used it during the development.
+   `pnpm` package manager is recommended since it was used during the development.

 2. **Run Migrations**